ankurcha/stemcell/README.md

 # Builder [![Build Status](https://travis-ci.org/ankurcha/stemcell.png?branch=master)](https://travis-ci.org/ankurcha/stemcell)

-The stemcell builder is a commandline tool to create new [Bosh](https://www.github.com/cloudfoundry/bosh) stemcells.
+The stemcell builder is a commandline tool to create new [BOSH](https://www.github.com/cloudfoundry/bosh) stemcells.

+You can get more infomation about BOSH at [https://www.github.com/cloudfoundry/bosh](https://www.github.com/cloudfoundry/bosh).

     This product is under active development and definitely needs work.
     Expect things to broken and feel free to open bugs/issues.
 I will get to them as soon as possible.

 ## Installation